FloHofmann/workbench/planning.md

 -[ ] load the data from .smrx files
 -[ ] store the data in a h5 format for fast data retrieval.
 Downside is, that it need be be binarized in the process which has further implications for data retrieval -> maybe it's worth to check for changeability of that filetype or if changeability/appendability is even necessary
     - maybe a numpy file is more suitable, for appendability -> needs research -[ ] Spikesorting.
-Either directly from the .smrx files, or from .h5 files.
+Either directly from the .smrx files, or from .h5 files (for .h5 files, the .smrx files would need to be exported to .mat files first).
 Would also result in a h5 file for storage.
 Best case would be rust (already some progress here), or c++ for smoother and faster interactivity with the sorting window.

 ## Analysis
 -[ ] Angular movement dependent firing rate (through the receptive field?)